 This is used to assign values to the derivatives of those STATES that are described by differential equations.
-The statements in this block are of the form y' = expr, where a series of apostrophes can be used to signify higher-order derivatives.
+The statements in this block are of the form y' = expr, where a series of apostrophes can be used to signify higher order derivatives.

-For NEURON's fixed time step integration method, these equations are integrated using the numerical method specified by the SOLVE statement in the BREAKPOINT block.
+In fixed time step simulations, these equations are integrated using the numerical method specified by the SOLVE statement in the BREAKPOINT block.
 The SOLVE statement should explicitly invoke one of the integration methods that is appropriate for systems in which state variables can vary widely during a time step (stiff systems).
-The cnexp method used in this example combines second order accuracy with computational efficiency.
-It is appropriate when the right hand side of y' = f(v,y) is linear in y and involves no other states, so it is well-suited to models with HH-style ionic currents.
+The cnexp method, which combines second order accuracy with computational efficiency, is a good choice for this example.
+It is appropriate when the right hand side of y' = f(v,y) is linear in y and involves no other states, so it is well suited to models with HH-style ionic currents.
 This method calculates the STATES analytically under the assumption that all other variables are constant throughout the time step.
 If the variables change but are second order correct at the midpoint of the time step, then the calculation of STATES is also second order correct.

-If f(v, y) is not linear in y, then the SOLVE statement in the BREAKPOINT block should specify the implicit integration method derivimplicit.
-This provides first-order accuracy and is usable with general ODEs regardless of stiffness or nonlinearity.
+If f(v,y) is not linear in y, then the SOLVE statement in the BREAKPOINT block should specify the implicit integration method derivimplicit.
+This provides first order accuracy and is usable with general ordinary differential equations (ODEs) regardless of stiffness or nonlinearity.